What is Mohs surgery?

 Once the site has been verified and photographed, your site will be prepped with an appropriate antiseptic, numbed as it was for the biopsy.
 However, usually a larger volume of numbing is injected to allow for the site to remain numb before another procedure is being done.
 Some offices may add additional longer lasting anesthetic at this time.
 Because there is a larger amount of liquid injected, if the location is above your eyes or the front of your scalp, you may experience swelling and even black eyes for a few days after the procedure.
 As long as the wound is not tender, the swelling should slowly subside and be considered part of the procedure.
 If you are ever not sure, please contact your provider’s office.

 I have linked my pre operative instruction page, but you should check with your surgeon as to exactly how he/she wants you to prepare for your day.
-The most challenging information to explain to our first time Mohs patient is how our patients are scheduled.
+The most challenging information to explain to our first time Mohs patients is how our patients are scheduled.
 It is not like having an arthroscopic procedure where the surgeon does one case, then moves on to the next.
 When a Mohs surgeon has a scheduled day for procedures, there can be 5-15 patients scheduled across a given time.
-Therefore if there is a complex or large case ahead of you, you are at the mercy of the lab processing that specimen and the surgeon being able to also move on to the next patient ready for their next step whether it be a next stage, bandaging or suturing.
-Good communication is helpful along the way, but honestly it is best to bring a book, a laptop or whatever you need to keep you occupied while you wait.
-With COVID we discourage having someone sit with you, but it is best if you can have someone drive you to and from your appointments.
+Therefore, if there is a complex or large case ahead of you, you are at the mercy of the lab processing that specimen and the surgeon being able to also move on to the next patient who is ready for their next step whether it be a next stage, bandaging, or suturing.
+Good communication is helpful along the way, but honestly it is best to bring a book, a laptop, or whatever you need to keep you occupied while you wait.
+With COVID, we discourage having someone sit with you, but it is best if you can have someone drive you to and from your appointments.
 Check with your provider’s office to see what they recommend for your case.
-We typically suggest if the site is near the eyes, extensive or has an increased risk of bleeding (blood thinners) to have a driver.
+We typically suggest if the site is near the eyes, is extensive, or has an increased risk of bleeding (blood thinners), to have a driver.
 Each office has its own policy in this regard.

 - If your site is bleeding profusely, especially if you are on a blood thinner or you are not able to apply the pressure or have someone to help you do this, you may need to call 911 or have someone take you to the Emergency Room.